Yunus96/Barker-v1/feature.md

   * Get a premium icon next to your name
   * Upload a custom banner for your profile
 * Profile Picture Upload / unristricted file upload
-* Post / can i delete other users posts
+* Post / can i delete other users posts (SUCCESSFUL)
 * Posts / can i find XSS/SSTI
 * image uploading with post / check unristricted file upload
 * Profile / Can i edit others profile